GrafSoul/webrtc-video-chat/README.md

 # VID.OK | Video chat (WebRTC)

-## The project is under construction!

 VID.OK - simple example of using WebRTC technology to create a video chat

-WebRTC technology allows you to establish formal and secure connections between clients, but everything is possible in our world :).
+[WebRTC] technology allows you to establish formal and secure connections between clients, but everything is possible in our world :).
 I am not responsible for your use of this project.
 You are acting at your own risk.